ChillThemes/ChillThemes-Widgets/readme.txt

 5. You're done!
 You'll see a few new widgets in Appearance -> Widgets.

 == Changelog ==

+= 1.8 =
+* Fixed issue that caused the Recent Comments widget to return the incorrect date.

 = 1.7 =
 * Fixed placeholder issue with the MailChimp widget.